His Dark Materials season 3: Release date, cast and latest news

 Chung takes over from Sophie Okonedo who voiced Xaphania in the second season.

-And sadly, the death of actor Helen McCrory means that her voice role in the series (as Lord Asriel's daemon Stelmaria) is likely to be recast, as McAvoy revealed to The Times.
+And sadly, the death of actor Helen McCrory means that her voice role in the series (as Lord Asriel's daemon Stelmaria) has been replaced by The Crown's Victoria Hamilton.

 Meanwhile, Sian Clifford (Fleabag) and Jonathan Aris (Sherlock) will portray Gallivespians spies: Agent Salmakia and Commander Roke, respectively.